naga24/Legal-Text-Classifier/README.md

 ### License

-This project is licensed under the MIT License.T.
+This project is licensed under the MIT License.